-and net costs were reduced by \$60 billion, representing the previously recorded multiemployer plan liability related to those plans expected to be eligible to receive SFA program payments.
-However, while the cost and liability reduction assumed that the SFA program payments would be made, the federal government did not recognize the liabilities and costs related to the estimated SFA program payments to those plans.
-In fiscal year 2022, the federal government approved SFA program applications for \$7.6 billion and recorded the related cost.
+As of September 30, 2022, the estimated mean of total SFA program payments projected to be made to eligible multiemployer pension plans was \$79.7 billion.10 Fiscal year 2021 liabilities and net costs were reduced by \$60 billion, representing the previously recorded multiemployer plan liability related to those plans expected to be eligible to receive SFA program payments.
+However, while the cost and liability reduction assumed that the SFA program payments would be made, the federal government did not recognize the liabilities and costs related to the estimated SFA program payments to those plans in the fiscal year 2021 consolidated financial statements.
+Rather, in fiscal years 2023 and 2022, the federal government recorded SFA costs of \$45.6 billion and \$7.6 billion, respectively, based on approved SFA program applications, leaving about \$26.5 billion of unrecognized costs as of September 30, 2023.